 In March of 2001 we built our new facility in Grand Island three miles north of Interstate 80 along US Highway 281.
 The Highway 281 location consists of a 56,000 square foot state-of-the-art building housing the company’s service, parts, sales and administrative offices.
 The service area offers 15 large service bays big enough to handle heavy or medium duty trucks and a large customer lounge with a TV, laundry facilities, showers, and more.
 Our combined parts departments have $2-million dollars of the parts you need and are looking for – which include parts for Cat, Cummins, Detroit and Mercedes engines, in addition to parts for all models of Freightliner, Sterling and Western Star vehicles, or most any model of vehicle.

 In 2015, after 45 years in the business L. Kent Coen retired from the company.
 Kent Brown, formerly the company’s vice president, assumed the role of company president.
 Kurt Brown assumed duties as vice president in addition to his sales manager position.
-Lloyd Brown remains as active in the company and is Chairman of the Board.
+Lloyd Brown remained active in the company and was the Chairman of the Board until his recent passing in 2020.